A visit to the Motuara Island wildlife refuge...

-Spend a day cruising through the Queen Charlotte Sound eco-marine haven, where seals, dolphins, penguins, gannets and shearwaters abound, to visit Motuara Island.
+Spend the day cruising through the Queen Charlotte Sound: An eco-marine haven where seals, dolphins, penguins, gannets and shearwaters abound.
 The surrounding Sound also has a resident pod of Hector’s Dolphins, thought to be the rarest marine dolphin in the world.

 Birds found at Motuara Island are:

 Kererū – New Zealand Wood Pigeon

 Korimako – Bellbird

 Kawau pateketeke- King Shags